Treatment for ADHD

 Some considerations included in typical diet therapy for ADHD patients are:

 Refrain from eating foods with too much sugar.

 - This is based on reports that children with ADHD may not have the ability to digest sugar properly.
 Also, sugar intake has been linked to aggressive behavior and restlessness.

 Avoid drinking caffeinated beverages, including soft drinks.

 - Caffeinated beverages have stimulating effects on patients with ADHD.
-Moreover, soft drinks may contain high levels of phosphates which can displace magnesium/calcium levels and cause exaggerated muscle activity.
+Moreover, soft drinks may contain high levels of phosphates, which can displace magnesium and calcium levels and cause exaggerated muscle activity.

 Avoid foods with additives and food coloring.

 - Some ADHD patients have been found to have allergic reactions to foods containing additives and food coloring.
 Additives and food coloring have been linked to the occurrence of ADHD, but so far, scientists have not yet proven this theory.